efren002/mission-control/README.md

 failure stops the run and blocks the remaining tasks so partial changes can be inspected before retrying manually.

+Provider and shell commands run in their own process groups.
+If the API worker disconnects, the request is aborted, or the configured timeout expires, the gateway terminates the entire process group and escalates to `SIGKILL` after two seconds.
+This prevents an abandoned provider from continuing to edit a repository while an operator resumes the mission.

 Provider invocations retain up to 4,000 characters of input and output by default.
 This can be disabled in **Settings**.
 Output from invocations created before retention was enabled cannot be recovered.